 Dudhope Castle - Changing Roles

 The original building was replaced around 1460 and then further extended in 1580 to its current L-plan structure.
 There were additional circular "angle" towers though these were later demolished in the 18th century.
 It was extended as a 17th century courtyard castle, from the 16th century tower house.
 In 1683, John Graham of Claverhouse, known as Bonnie Dundee, acquired both the castle and the office of Hereditary Constable.
-He led the Jacobites to victory at Killiecrankie in1689 though he died in battle.
+He led the Jacobites to victory at Killiecrankie in 1689, but died in battle.

 The castle was converted to be used as a woolen mill in 1792 but the scheme never really took off.
 In1795 the castle and park were leased to the Ordinance Office for 95 years.
 The castle was used as a barracks between 1796 and 1881 but in 1881 the stores moved to Perth and the Castle was abandoned.
 Town Council of Dundee took the decision to create a public recreation ground of the Park and obtained a sub-lease from the Ordnance Office in 1854 for 35 ½ years.
 The Earl of Home wanted to develop the grounds as terraced housing.
 This was prevented when Dudhope Park was acquired for the people by Dundee Town Council and opened as a public park in 1895.